 Memorable Manitobans: William Berens [Tabasigizikweas] (1866-1947)

-Born at Berens River, Manitoba to Jacob Berens and Mary McKay in 1866, his Ojibwe name was Tabasigizikweas (Sailing Low in the Air After Thunder).
+Born at Berens River in 1866, son of Jacob Berens and Mary McKay, his Ojibwe name was Tabasigizikweas (Sailing Low in the Air After Thunder).
 In 1899 he married Nancy Everett, daughter of William Everett and Nancy Boucher of Berens River.
-He served as chief from 1917 until his death.
+He served as Chief from 1917 until his death.
 During the 1930s, he made possible the field work of anthropologist A. Irving Hallowell, providing information and insights about his people’s history, culture, and world view.
 Together, they built a sturdy bridge of knowledge that brought the Ojibwe living along the Berens River to the attention of the wider world.
 He died at Berens River on 23 August 1947.

 As William Berens was a member of the Methodist church (Jacob Berens having been instrumental in bringing the first mission to the community) he chose not to go on a dream quest.
 But, as he well knew, the bawaaganag (guardian spirits) could visit of their own accord.
 In a formative experience the young William Berens encountered the other-than-human memengwesiwag who had blessed Yellow Legs.
 Although his Christianity caused him to decline their blessings he believed throughout his life that their home and gifts were always open to him.